-In the 2007-2013 programming period, the regional policy pursues objectives Convergence (objective 1), Regional Competitiveness and Employment (objective 2) and European Territorial Cooperation (objective 3).
+In the ending programming period 2007-2013, the regional policy pursues objectives Convergence (objective 1), Regional Competitiveness and Employment (objective 2) and European Territorial Cooperation (objective 3).
 Again, these objectives are fulfilled through individual operational programmes.
 In the programming period 2007-2013, the original allocation of funds for the CR was EUR 26.5 billion (without the Cross-Border Cooperation Programme CR-PL under objective 3, for which EUR 0.2 billion was allocated).
 Despite all efforts, all the earmarked funds were not fully implemented in 2013 and 2014 and the CR lost EUR 0.4 billion in 2013 and EUR 0.3 billion in 2014.
-There At the end of the programming period, not all of the allocted funds will be used.
-However, the final remaining amount in the 2007-2013 programming period will only be known upon the closure of the programmes.
+There is again a risk of under-implementation of the allocated funds at the end of the programming period.
+The efforts of all stakeholders are currently being maximized to reduce the expected loss.